jmrl23/fastify-template/README.md

 ## Environment Variables

 Define your environment variables in a `.env` file.
-Typical values may include:
+The following are some of the most common variables to configure:

 ```bash
 PORT=3001